coranos/coranos.github.io/bananos/ledger-nano-s/guide.md

 ![send]

-Be sure to verify the the transaction details on the device!
+Be sure to verify the the transaction details on the device before confirming the transaction!

 ## Support
 If you have trouble, the best way to get help is to contact Coranos#4281 on the Banano Discord Server.